UK tech experts · info@vividrepairs.co.uk

 What we liked5 reasons

-1. Ryzen 7 9800X3D is the best gaming CPU AMD makes right now
+1. Ryzen 7 9800X3D is the current best gaming CPU - no compromise here

 Where it falls4 reasons